Four Easy Ways to Pay Your Bill!

 Many channels offered by Valley TV are available in High-Definition.
 If the channel is available in HD, it is provided to you in HD at no additional charge.

-Valley will provide up to three STBs per account.
-Additional STB’s are available at a low monthly rate.
+Valley will provide up to two STBs per account.
+Additional STB’s are available at a low monthly rate of $4.99 per STB.
 The equipment is owned by Valley.

 Generally, activation and wiring charges apply.
 However, if you participate in a service agreement, these charges will be waived.
 Please contact our business office for more information.